blanche9/throwaway/README.md

 # throwaway
-tihs is a readme file
+this is a readme file